tleecsm/VoVTCG/www/data/cards.md

  - Cost: 0

-Target card on a recruitment rail gains the <b>Spellcaster, Rank 1</b> keyword until the end of this turn.
+Target card on a recruitment rail gains the <b>Spellcaster, Level 1</b> keyword until the end of this turn.
-(<b>Spellcaster, Rank 1:</b><i> While this card is recruited, you may play a Spell card with Rank 1 or less.
+(<b>Spellcaster, Level 1:</b><i> While this card is recruited, you may play a Spell card with Level 1 or less.
 If you do, remove this card from the recruitment rail.</i>)
 <br>

 ##### ALP.ARC.004